How to Get Along with Colleagues

 • Higher job satisfaction

-Multiple studies show that people who have positive interactions with co-workers and boss are typically happier with their job than those who don’t.
-And it’s not surprising: we spend more time at work than we do with our friends and loved ones, and the quality of communication has a significant impact on how we feel about the job in general.
+Multiple studies show that people who have positive interactions with co-employees and boss are typically happier with their job than those who don’t.
+And it’s not surprising: we spend more time at the office than we do with our friends and loved ones, and the quality of communication has a significant impact on how we feel about the job in general.

 However, if you do get on well with co-workers but still feel unhappy with your job, it might be the wrong choice of company or career.
 Here are some tips to find out whether your job is right for you: https://resumeperk.com/blog/how-to-know-if-your-job-is-right-for-you.